Who we are

 About our region

-Our region – covering Berkshire, Kent, Hampshire, the Isle of Wight, Surrey, East Sussex and West Sussex – is the second most productive in the country behind London.
+Our region – covering the six Berkshire authorities, Kent, Medway, Hampshire, the Isle of Wight, Surrey, East Sussex, West Sussex and Brighton & Hove – is the second most productive in the country behind London.

 How we work

 Transport for the South East is a partnership first and foremost.
 Our small secretariat works closely with, and draws additional support from, senior officers from our constituent authorities, LEPs and other partners.
 Together, they drive forward our technical programme and provide advice and support to our Partnership Board.

 The Board is also supported by our independent Transport Forum, which brings together a wide group of stakeholders including user groups, transport owners and operators, business groups, environmental groups and delivery partners.